ergoplatform/ergodocs/docs/dev/Integration/guide.md

 See [this page](/dev/start/testnet) for information on the public testnets.

-To start your testnet, use the following node:
+To start your testnet, use the following `testnet.conf`:

 ```
 ergo {